bryrattanavong/Picturepository/README.md

 - `search_images`
     - Allows a user to search for an images.
 Pagination can be done by adding any of these`first:Int`, `last:Int`, `after:String`, `before:String` to the parameters
 - `images`
-    - Allows a user to get all images.
+    - Allows a user to get all public images.
 Pagination can be done by adding any of these`first:Int`, `last:Int`, `after:String`, `before:String` to the parameters
 - `image`
     - Allows a user to get a specific image based on ID.
-- `hash_tag`
-    - Allows a user to get all hashtags.
-Pagination can be done by adding any of these`first:Int`, `last:Int`, `after:String`, `before:String` to the parameters
 - `users`
     - Allows a user to get all users.
 Pagination can be done by adding any of these`first:Int`, `last:Int`, `after:String`, `before:String` to the parameters
 - `user`
     - Allows a user to get a specific user based on user ID
 - `purchase`
     - Allows a user to get a specific purchase based on user ID
+- `purchases`
+    Allows a user to get all purchases.
+Pagination can be done by adding any of these`first:Int`, `last:Int`, `after:String`, `before:String` to the parameters

 ## Technologies used
 - `Ruby on rails`